 One of the most daunting challenges for the countries participating in the Central Asia Regional Economic Cooperation (CAREC) program is how to create decent, sustainable jobs.
 For far too long, many CAREC countries have relied on the capital-intensive extractives sector to drive their economic growth.
 However, the slowing down of the global economic growth and reduced commodity prices resulted in the substantial increase in unemployment, especially among the youth.

 Economic growth in both developing and advanced economies has slowed since the global financial crisis.
 Developing Asia’s growth also moderated after the crisis, to a large extent driven by the slowdown in the People’s Republic of China (PRC).
 The region’s economy expanded on average 7.6% annually during 2001–2010, but growth slowed to an annual average of 6.5% during 2011–2015.
 ADB is projecting further deceleration to 5.7% in each 2016 and 2017.

 By Ganeshan Wignaraja.
 Posted April 21, 2016

 There seems to be a pushback against trade agreements in the post global financial crisis era.
 The Trans-Pacific Partnership (TPP) was signed in early 2016, but US presidential candidates have spared no effort criticizing it so near-term ratification is highly uncertain.
 The WTO Doha Round is in the deep freeze after 14 years of negotiations.
 Unilateral trade liberalization has virtually come to a standstill.

 By Ganeshan Wignaraja.
 Posted December 16, 2015

 At this week’s 10th World Trade Organization (WTO) Ministerial Conference in Nairobi, Kenya, trade ministers are trying to advance 15 years of Doha Development Agenda talks to reduce trade barriers.
 The real issue, however, is whether African economies can follow East Asia's success in global supply chains amid “new normal" growth and rising inequality.

 Subscribe / Connect to Asia Pathways

-- Agriculture and rural development
+- Agriculture and natural resources

 - Information and Communications Technology

-- Regional Cooperation
+- Regional cooperation and integration

-- Social Development and Poverty
+- Social development and protection

 - Video Blog